 Edward P. Allen, DDS, PhD.

-Similarities Between an Acellular Dermal Allograft and a Palatal Graft for Tissue Augmentation
+Similarities Between an Acellular Alloderm and a Palatal Graft for Tissue Augmentation

 Predictable tissue regeneration presents a considerable challenge in the surgical treatment of gingival tissue defects.
 Soft-tissue augmentation procedures to increase the existing or create a new zone of attached keratinized gingival tissue have classically been performed using the patient's own masticatory mucosa and, more recently, using an acellular dermal allograft as the donor material.
 This article presents a clinical case whereby an acellular dermal allograft was placed on the buccal surface…